tetratelabs/tetrate-tech-talks/docs/episode15/index.md

 I have invited Michael to give a short presentation and demonstration on egress in Istio.

-We will also take this opoprtunity to interview Michael and learn more about his role and responsibilities at Tetrate.
+We will also take this opportunity to interview Michael and learn more about his role and responsibilities at Tetrate.

 ## Guest: [Michael Acostamadiedo](https://www.linkedin.com/in/michaelacostamadiedo/)